everorman/udemy-microservices-blog/readme.md

 - Node port, makes a pod accessible to outside the cluster.
 Usually only used for dev purposes.
 - Load balancer, makes a pod accessible to outside the cluster, is the correct way to expose a pod to the outside cluster.
 - External name

+## Ingress controller
+Provide mechanism to redirect the request to specific pod, is used by the load balancer. for install it we need to follow this instructions: https://kubernetes.github.io/ingress-nginx/deploy/#quick-start